accetto/headless-drawing-g3/docker/xfce-freecad/README-dockerhub.md

 ### Overriding VNC/noVNC parameters

 This image supports several ways of overriding the VNC/noVNV parameters.
-The [sibling image README file][sibling-readme-xfce] describes how to do it.
+The [sibling README file][sibling-readme-xfce] describes how to do it.

 ### Startup options and help

-The startup options and help are also described in the [sibling image README file][sibling-readme-xfce].
+The startup options and help are also described in the [sibling README file][sibling-readme-xfce].

 ### More information

 More information about these images can be found in the [full-length README][this-readme-full] file on GitHub.

+## Using OpenGL/WebGL and HW acceleration

+Support for hardware graphics acceleration in these images is still experimental.
+The images are intended as the base for experiments with your particular graphics hardware.

+For sharing the experience and ideas I've started the discussion [Supporting OpenGL/WebGL and using HW acceleration (GPU)][sibling-discussion-supporting-opengl-and-using-hw-acceleration] in the sibling project [accetto/ubuntu-vnc-xfce-g3][sibling-github].
+There are also some links to interesting articles about the subject.

+The usage examples can be found in this [sibling readme][sibling-opengl-readme-full] file.

 ## Issues, Wiki and Discussions